robaho/seashore/README.md

 If you are looking for an free, easy to use, image editing application with "layers", this is the one.

-Here's a nice article on the Seashore project at [Libre Graphics World](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos)
+Here's a nice article (with screenshots) on the Seashore project at [Libre Graphics World](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos)

 # screenshots
 ![screenshot](doc/screenshot.jpg)